papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

         https://github.com/paritytech/zombienet/releases/download/<INSERT_ZOMBIENET_VERSION>/<INSERT_ZOMBIENET_EXECUTABLE>
         ```
     !!! note
         Ensure to replace the URL with the `<INSERT_ZOMBIENET_VERSION>` that you want to download, as well as the `<INSERT_ZOMBIENET_EXECUTABLE>` with the name of the executable file that matches your operating system and architecture.
-For this guide, it will be used `v1.3.106` and `zombienet-macos-arm64` as an example.
+This guide uses `v1.3.106` and `zombienet-macos-arm64`.

     Then, you should make the downloaded file executable: